mtlynch/mtlynch.io/content/notes/cypress-vs-playwright/index.md

 Microsoft, on the other hand, has historically has been hostile to open-source.
 They're in a period of friendliness now, but if the winds change, and they realize they can make more money by crushing open-source, they probably will.

-If this were a movie, Cypress would be the scrappy underdog you can't help but root for, and Microsoft would be the reformed villain who who's probably going to betray the hero in the third act.
+If this were a movie, Cypress would be the scrappy underdog you can't help but root for, and Microsoft would be the reformed villain who's probably going to betray the hero in the third act.

 ### Cypress test artifacts work in CI